top of page

 Transferred: Doncaster Rovers

-Date: 27 January 2012
+Date: 27 January 2012 (loan)

-The buccaneering left-back signed for West Ham United on a season-long loan from Toulouse on 2 September 2008 with the option of a permanent transfer.
-Made his Premier League debut in 3-2 defeat at West Bromwich Albion on 13 September 2008.
+Ilunga, who has played in both the UEFA Champions League and UEFA Cup signed for West Ham United on a season-long loan from Toulouse on 2 September 2008 with the option of a permanent transfer.
+Ilunga made his Premier League debut in 3-2 defeat at West Bromwich Albion on 13 September 2008, and an ever-present to the season’s end, making 35 appearances and scored his first goal on 3 January 2009 against Barnsley in an FA Cup-tie at Upton Park.
+Although a series of injuries slowed the African during his second campaign with the Hammers, there is no doubting Ilunga's pedigree.

 Returning from injury he found his playing opportunities limited under new manager Avram Grant.
 He made only 12 appearances during season 2010/11 and by January 2011 he had been omitted from the first team squad.
-Following West Ham’s relegation to the Football Championship and another change of manager, Ilunga was allowed to join Doncaster Rovers on loan.
-On 27 January 2012, Sam Allardyce agreed with Ilunga to terminate his contract with immediate effect.
-He made 73 appearances in all competitions scoring three goals.
+Following West Ham’s relegation to the Football Championship, the resigning of George McCartney for a second spell, and another change of manager, Ilunga was allowed to join fellow npower championship side Doncaster Rovers, the left-back moved to the Keepmoat Stadium on an emergency loan, having not played for the Hammers since in the Football League Cup first round on 24 August.

 #0799